xchen382/NN_profile/README.md

+# NN_profile
+This project helps analyze the read, write, flops and peak memory of training Mobilenet-V2 through fine-tuning or training from scratch using various existing policies.
+We give layer by layer results as well as results for weight, activations, and gradient in forward and backward step.
+The following is the readme from orginal mobilenet-v2 git.

 # A PyTorch implementation of MobileNetV2

 This is a PyTorch implementation of MobileNetV2 architecture as described in the paper [Inverted Residuals and Linear Bottlenecks: Mobile Networks for Classification, Detection and Segmentation](https://arxiv.org/pdf/1801.04381).